9 examples to inspire your next annual report

 Your next annual report

-If you want to create a report that makes a difference and tells a compelling story, then these ten examples of annual reports should have given you some inspiration.
-With a little no-code magic, data visualisation and digital storytelling can have an unforgettable impact.
+If you want to create a report that makes a difference and tells a compelling story, then these nine examples of annual reports should have given you some inspiration.
+To keep you moving, why not try these 10 free annual report templates — they're ready to host your content now.
+If you're after more inspiration, take a look at these 8 examples of donor impact reports.